onlinehub0808/-smart-contract-best-practices/README.md

 - [**Engineering Techniques**](#eng-techniques)
 - [**Bibliography**](#bibliography)

 This document is designed to provide a starting *security* baseline for intermediate Solidity programmers.
-It additionally includes security philosophies, bug bounty program guidelines, documentation and procedures, and tools.
+It additionally includes *security philosophies; bug bounty program guidelines; documentation and procedures; and tools.*

-Pull requests are very welcome, from small fixes, to sections, and if you've written an article or blog post, please add it to the [bibliography.](#bibliography).
-See our [Contribution Guidelines](CONTRIBUTING.md)
+Pull requests are very welcome, from small fixes, to sections, and if you've written an article or blog post, please add it to the [bibliography.](#bibliography)  See our [Contribution Guidelines](CONTRIBUTING.md).

 #### Additional Requested Content